linuxdeepin/deepin-boot-maker/src/help/deepin-boot-maker/boot-maker/en_US/p_boot-maker.md

 2. Prepare a USB disk (8GB at least).
 3. Run Boot Maker.
  - Boot Maker is built in the system by default, so you can find it in Launcher quickly.
- - Visit the official website to obtain the specified Boot Maker.
  - For Windows system, you can also extract xxx-boot-maker.exe from the image file.

 ### Select Image File